Alex McDonald | Trust Lawyer | Auckland

 As any experienced trust barrister will advise you, the Court is likely to consider:

-- the express or implied intentions of the settlor.
-In other words what did the person establishing the trust want to happen?
+- the express or implied intentions of the settlor,

-- the best means of promoting the purposes of the trust
+- the best means of promoting the purposes of the trust, and

 - the welfare of the beneficiaries.